cncf/k8s-conformance/v1.17/UCloud/readme.md

 #### Create UK8S Cluster

 After login in UCLoud Console，You can Create a UK8S Cluster in Hong Kong region in this [pages](https://console.ucloud.cn/uk8s/manage).
-The Kubernetes Version is v1.17.4 by default.
+The Kubernetes Version is v1.17.4 bydefault.

+1. step one : Click "Create Cluster" Button ;

+2. step two : Config Master and Node, or you can just use the default config;

+3. step three: Set password for the node of  cluster;

+4. step four: Click "Purchase Now" button, the k8s cluster will running about  ten minutes later;

 #### Access Cluster